 tool that will help make your analysis more reproducible.
 R Markdown allows you

-to enter chunks of code as well as text and images.
+to interweave chunks of code along with text and images.
 R runs the code and inserts the code output

 into the R Markdown file.
 The R Markdown file can be converted into a wide range